ClayGifford1/ClayGifford1/README.md

 Currently reading...

-  1. The Art of Computer Programming V1 - Fundamental Algorithms
+  1. The Art of Computer Programming V1 - Fundamental Algorithms by Donald E. Knuth
-  2. The Pragmatic Programmer
+  2. The Pragmatic Programmer by Andrew Hunt and David Thomas
+  3. Introduction to Algorithms by Thomas H. Cormen

 Currently learning...